Giovanni Luca Chiavari

 Giovanni Luca Chiavari (Genoa, 1573 - Genoa, 1657) was the 98th Doge of the Republic of Genoa.

 Biography

 The beginning of his two-year term as doge was aroused by a new war that again involved the Kingdom of France and the Spanish Empire for the succession of Duchy of Montferrat with a Republic of Genoa forced if not obliged to play a neutral role.
-Added to this were the new contrasts with the Duchy of Savoy of Charles Emmanuel I. His mandate ended on June 28, 1629.
-Chiavari died in 1657.
+Added to this were the new contrasts with the Duchy of Savoy of Charles Emmanuel I.

+In 1628 Giovanni Antonio Ansaldo, an agent of Charles Emmanuel I, recruited and furnished with ample funds a group of Genoese conspirators led by Giulio Cesare Vachero who were to overthrow the Republic of Genoa and place the city under the protection of the Duchy of Savoy.
+The plot failed and Vachero and his accomplices were sentenced to death.
+Following the failed conspiracy, the Republic established the Inquisitori di Stato (Inquisitors of the State), a sort of secret police whose main function was to safeguard the security of the State against its potential enemies.

+Chiavari's mandate ended on 28 June 1629.
+He died in 1657.